thedukic/EEG_preprocessing/README.md

 # EEG Preprocessing Pipeline
-This repository contains an automated pipeline for EEG preprocessing, developed at the ALS Centre UMC Utrecht.
+This repository contains an automated pipeline for BioSemi EEG preprocessing, developed at the ALS Centre UMC Utrecht.
 The pipeline is designed to be user-friendly, reliable, and grounded in best practices for removing common EEG artefacts.

 # Get started
 1. Set your MATLAB paths to default.
 This ensures the pipeline starts from a clean slate.